Annual Events in Wickenburg, Arizona

 Music, dancing, a real old-fashioned melodrama, horses, floats and food — they’re all a part of Wickenburg’s most action-packed weekend of the year.
 Visitors from all over the world mix and mingle with cowboys and garter girls.

 The Arizona Centennial Commission recognized this occasion two years consecutively as a signature event.
-The Arizona Office of Tourism named it the Best Rural Event in 2009, and previously, the Library of Congress in Washington, D.C., recognized the celebration as one of the 100 Living Legacies in the U.S. This true Old West celebration demonstrates what true hospitality is all about Out Wickenburg Way!
+The Arizona Office of Tourism named it the Best Rural Event in 2009, and previously, the Library of Congress in Washington, D.C., recognized the celebration as one of the 100 Living Legacies in the U.S. This true Old West celebration demonstrates what true hospitality is all about Out Wickenburg Way.

 Each year, the Desert Caballeros Western Museum sponsors this exhibition.
-Established 13 years ago, this event highlighting Western female artists has become one of the most important sale and show in the country. westernmuseum.org
+Established 14 years ago, this event highlighting Western female artists has become one of the most important sale and show in the country. westernmuseum.org

-This weeklong ride attracts cowboys from all over the world and from all walks of life.
+This week-long ride attracts cowboys from all over the world and from all walks of life.
 This breathtaking adventure has been a Wickenburg tradition for over 72 years.

 Staged the second Saturday in October at the scenic Wickenburg Airport, this event features airplanes from all over the Southwest, information booths and a display of classic cars.
-(October 13, 2018)
+(Oct.
+12, 2019)

-For 39 years, this three-day event on the second full weekend of the month has featured the Four Corner States’ championship contests for fiddle, flat-pick guitar, banjo and mandolin.
+For 40 years, this three-day event on the second full weekend of the month has featured the Four Corner States’ championship contests for fiddle, flat-pick guitar, banjo and mandolin.
 Three nationally known bluegrass bands perform throughout the weekend.
 The event draws thousands of spectators from across the Southwest.
-(November 9-11, 2018)
+(Nov.
+8-10, 2019)